bamboo-io/bamboo-copy/DCA.md

-# Be there all the time, so you never miss the ups.
+# Be there all the time, so you never miss the ups 🌱

+[cover]: https://www.getbamboo.io/assets/dollar-cost-average.png "Dollar Cost Averaging Explained"

 Monthly savings in assets to buy asset units at different times, one or more times a month.
 This means that you will buy both when the market goes up and when it goes down.
 Spreading the purchases over different occasions, instead of placing a larger order at one and the same time, will in theory decrease the risk of your assets falling in value.

-# Dollar Cost Averaging
+## Dollar Cost Averaging
 Breakdown

 **1. March**